Making Tax Digital – What is it?

 It is hoped that MTD will close the tax gap figures to ensure more businesses can submit their tax returns with less difficulty and mistakes.
 Mistakes made on tax returns can cost the Exchequer over £9 billion a year.

 The goal is to improve how businesses process their tax.
 Moving tax to a digital landscape will:

-•Make you more efficient – when you have the correct software, the whole tax filing process will be much faster and increasingly automated for a business.
-Which saves everyone, from the business’ accountant to the HRMC processing team, time and money
+• Make you more efficient – when you have the correct software, the whole tax filing process will be much faster and increasingly automated for a business.
+Which saves everyone, from the business’ accountant to the HMRC processing team, time and money

 Digital tax accounts